OpenBookPublishers/obp-gen-xml/README.md

 `tailor_book_transform.py` creates a temporary and simplified version of `Transform-to-XML-book.xsl` which lists only the successful includes.

 There are a number of possible solutions, including (a) forcing `saxonb-xslt` to use a different XML parser and (b) re-write the `Transform-to-XML-book.xsl` to make its list of includes more precise.

+### Crossref schema version
+The suite of XSL files stored in `XML-last` fail if the Crossref schema version declared in the DOI deposit does not correspond with the one hardcoded in the stylesheets.

+Since the version of our DOI deposit changed over the time, we need a resilient system able to process the all the deposits.
+The small collection of scripts stored in `./src.` serve for this purpose:
+ -  `./src/extract_schema_version.py` reads the schema version declared in the DOI deposit;
+ -  `./src/tailor_book_transformation.py` and `./src/tailor_section_transformation.py` produces compatible variations of the stylesheets.
+Please, note that `./src/tailor_book_transformation.py` has extra instructions described in this DEV section of the readme file.